Population synthesis of double neutron stars

 \subsubsection{Model A - standard}

 This model is described in detail in \citet{2002ApJ...572..407B} and updated in \citet{2008ApJS..174..223B}.
-Here we present only its most important features.
-Initial mass of heavier (at the time of formation) star is drawn from power law $\sim M^{-2.7}$ \citep{1986FCPh...11....1S}.
-Mass of the second star is a fraction of it randomly chosen from a flat distribution \citep{1935PASP...47...15K}, the initial orbital separation is flat in logarithm, and we draw the initial eccentricity from a flat distribution.
-The code calculates the carbon-oxygen core mass which will form a compact object using formulae from already mentioned work by \citet{Hurley:2000pk}.
-This mass has impact on the mass of newly formed neutron star due to its influence on a mass of Fe-Ni core as described in \citet{1986nce..conf....1W}, \citet{1999ApJ...526..152F} and \citet{1996ApJ...457..834T} .
+Here we only present the most important features.
+The initial mass of one of the stars is drawn from a power law $\sim M^{-2.7}$ \citep{1986FCPh...11....1S}.
+The mass of its companion is determined as a random fraction of the heavier (at the time of formation) star's mass drawn from a flat distribution \citep{1935PASP...47...15K}.
+The initial orbital separation distribution is flat in logarithm, while the initial eccentricity's distribution is flat.
+The code calculates the carbon-oxygen core mass, which will form a compact object using formulae from the already mentioned work by \citet{Hurley:2000pk}.
+This mass has an impact on the baryonic mass of the newly formed neutron star due to its influence on the mass of the Fe-Ni core as described in \citet{1986nce..conf....1W}, \citet{1999ApJ...526..152F} and \citet{1996ApJ...457..834T}